Bisexuals love you BOTH!

 Can you choose to love tomatoes 1 day then hate them the next?

-Of course not, do you see my point?
+Of course not, so you must see my point, right?

 Is there any reason to believe that is not everyone's belief by now?